Carnival Changing Loyalty Status from Nights at Sea to Amount Spent on Cruises and Credit Card

 • Diamond takes 100,000 stars

-Status is calculated over a rolling two-year period, and once earned, it’s valid for another two years.
+Status earned during the 2-year qualifying period will be followed by a 2-year enjoyment period in which you are also in an earning period for the next 2-year period.
 Fail to spend enough within that window, and you’ll drop down a tier—no matter how many cruises you’ve taken in the past.

 Credit Card Integration – Fast Track or Financial Trap?